 Mr. Trump said he would hire the best people and drain the swamp.

 The first problem was that the best people didn’t want to work for him.
 The second problem was President Trump’s definition of “the best people.”

 Can we finally put to bed the myth of Donald ever intending to drain the swamp?

 Donald Trump is the swamp king and only wants swamp creatures around him.
 He had always planned to pack these people into important executive branch positions, especially positions of economic influence.
 That’s his crowd.
-Sure, he stumbled upon a few good people for national security positions such as Defense Secretary James Mattis and Director of National Intelligence Dan Coates.
+Sure, he stumbled upon a few good appointments for national security positions such as Defense Secretary James Mattis and Director of National Intelligence Dan Coates.
 But he still interferes with their ability to do their jobs.
 He doesn’t take their advice.
-And even one of his security picks, National Security Advisor Michael Flynn, turned out to be crooked, i.e., very swampy — he’s also pleaded guilty and is coopering with government prosecutors.
+And even one of his security picks, National Security Advisor Michael Flynn, turned out to be crooked, i.e., very swampy — he’s also pleaded guilty and is cooperating with government prosecutors.

 “Drain the swamp” was always an empty slogan that meant nothing — and I mean nothing — to Donald other than a phony sales pitch: